markdoc/docs/pages/docs/syntax.md

 # {% $markdoc.frontmatter.title %}

 Markdoc syntax is a superset of Markdown, specifically the [CommonMark specification](https://commonmark.org/).
-Markdoc adds a few extensions to the syntax, such as tags and annotations, which are described below.
+Markdoc adds a few extensions to the syntax, such as tags and annotations, which we describe below.
 These extensions enable Markdoc's powerful extensibility model.

 ## Nodes

-Nodes are elements that Markdoc inherits from Markdown, which can be customized with [annotations](#annotations).
+Nodes are elements that Markdoc inherits from Markdown, which you can customize with [annotations](#annotations).

 {% side-by-side %}